seapoe1809/Darna_local/README.md

     cd Health_server

-The final step will now start up your flask server.
+The final step will now start up your **development Server**.
+It will show logs to debug.
 Make sure you do this to start server everytime you reboot your computer

     python3 darna.py

+To start the **production server**.
+Make sure you do this to start server everytime you reboot your computer:

+    gunicorn -w 1 -b 0.0.0.0:3001 darna:app

 The server should be active at port :3000.
 The flask server when launched will give you the IP address at which it launched.
 You could now navigate to that http:// adddress with any mobile device and access the server.